-- the Buyer has informed us without delay of registered claims concerning industrial property or copyright violations,
+- the Buyer has informed RAUMEDIC without delay of registered claims concerning industrial property or copyright violations,

-- the Buyer gives us reasonable support in countering the submitted claims or enables us to carry out the modifications as outlined in paragraph 10,
+- the Buyer gives RAUMEDIC reasonable support in countering the submitted claims or enables RAUMEDIC to carry out the modifications as outlined in paragraph 10,

-- all legal countermeasures, including out-of-court settlements, remain reserved to us,
+- all legal countermeasures, including out-of-court settlements, remain reserved to RAUMEDIC,

 - the legal defect does not arise from an instruction or special provision by the Buyer and

 - the Buyer himself did not cause the violation of protective rights by wilfully altering the delivered object, using it in a contractually unforeseen manner or otherwise incurring responsibility for the violation.

-- Damage and cost recovery claims on the part of the Buyer, for whatever cause, especially for violations of contractual duties concerning obligations and in tort, are inadmissible unless liability is incurred under paragraph 2 or paragraph 3.
+- Damage and cost recovery claims on the part of the Buyer, for whatever cause, especially for violations of contractual duties concerning obligations and in tort, are inadmissible unless liability is incurred under paragraph 2, paragraph 3 and/or paragraph 4.

-- We are liable for damage – on whatever legal grounds – not, in particular, for breach of ancillary obligations, lack of commercial success, loss of profits, indirect loss, consequential loss following from defects and losses from claims brought against the Buyer by third parties but only in the case of
+- RAUMEDIC is liable for damage – on whatever legal grounds – not, in particular, for breach of ancillary obligations, lack of commercial success, loss of profits, indirect loss, consequential loss following from defects and losses from claims brought against the Buyer by third parties but only in the case of

-a) wilful or grossly negligent breach of duty by ourselves, our corporate units, executive employees, staff and other agents; in the case of gross negligence only, provided that no other mandatory liability is incurred under this paragraph 2, liability in damages shall be limited to reasonably foreseeable loss typical under the contract.
+a) wilful or grossly negligent breach of duty by RAUMEDIC, RAUMEDIC’s corporate units, executive employees, staff and other agents; in the case of gross negligence only, provided that no other mandatory liability is incurred under this paragraph 2, liability in damages shall be limited to reasonably foreseeable loss typical under the contract.

 b) culpable injury to life, body, health; this also applies to mandatory liability under the Product Liability Act,

-c) defects that we have maliciously concealed or guaranteed to be non-existent, or
+c) defects that RAUMEDIC has maliciously concealed or guaranteed to be non-existent, or

-d) If key contractual obligations are culpably violated; in this case, provided that no other mandatory liability is incurred under this paragraph 2, our liability is limited to damage typical under the contract and reasonably foreseeable.
+d) If key contractual obligations are culpably violated; in this case, provided that no other mandatory liability is incurred under this paragraph 2, RAUMEDIC’s liability is limited to damage typical under the contract and reasonably foreseeable.
 A key contractual obligation for this purpose means one the fulfilment of which is essential to the proper performance of the contract and on compliance with which the Buyer is generally entitled to rely.